Multilingual User Interface

+The MUI framework, API, and its localization files (called Language Packs, or LPs) were introduced in Windows 2000; these were significantly expanded on with Windows Vista, which allowed developers to use MUI in their software.
+Language Interface Packs (LIPs) were added in Windows 7 to supplement Language Packs.
+LIPs were replaced by Local Experience Packs (LXPs) in Windows 10 build 1809.

 Overview

-The MUI technology is integrated into the Windows OS and can be leveraged in an application by storing localizable assets as resources in a prescribed way and using MUI-enabled win32 functions to read the resources.
+The MUI technology is integrated into Windows, and can be used in an application by storing localizable resources in a language file and using the MUI API to load those resources at runtime.

-A relatively simple implementation of MUI in an application stores the strings of each language in a string-table resource of the binary file and uses the win32 function LoadString to load strings at runtime.
-No other MUI related configuration or code is required.
+A relatively simple implementation of MUI in an application stores the strings of each language in a string-table resource of the binary file and uses the Win32 function LoadString to load strings at runtime.
+No other MUI-related configuration or code is required.
 The following optional capabilities of MUI can be implemented if desired: